 Temporary permits are valid for 180 consecutive days or 180 non-consecutive days total during 1 year after issuance of the permit.
 You can open and close your permit for as long as you haven’t used up your 180 days.

-Only Mexican citizens can obtain a permit at one of the several consulates in the U.S., previous appointment needed.
+Only Mexican citizens can obtain a permit at one of the several consulates in the U.S., a previous appointment needed.
 Otherwise, you will have to either get the permit at the border crossing or online.

-Lines at border crossings can get long, especially during peak season like November and December.
+Lines at border crossings can get long, especially during the peak season like November and December.
 You might want to consider getting your permit online.

 If you decide to get your permit online, you can do so between 10-60 days before your entry into Mexico.
 Once approved, you will receive your permit within 11 business days by mail.
 That means you have to submit all paperwork at least 22 business days before planning on crossing to Mexico.